-Benet Spencers current practice concerns architecture as an emblematic form, with paintings evolving out of various stages of production preparatory drawing and the collection of photographs, the transformation of images into fictitious collaged spaces, and the resulting canvases, which are usually large scale and built up in multiple layers.
+My current practice concerns architecture as an emblematic form, with paintings evolving out of various stages of production preparatory drawing and the collection of photographs, the transformation of images into fictitious collaged spaces, and the resulting canvases, which are usually large scale and built up in layers.

-Within his most recent work, the titles in numbered lists reflect a basic categorisation by subject - the city, the house, the museum, the church, the interior, the stadium - and within these, a series of paintings, digital prints and collages are developed.
-Whilst functioning as a taxonomy of urban and architectural subjects, the paintings are allowed to adopt varying forms, in terms of the degree of illusionism and the nature of objects described, but also spatially, where the architectural form is rendered inert through the contrasting use of flatness, decorative surface or perspective.
+Within my most recent work, the titles in numbered lists reflect a basic categorisation by subject - the city, the house, the museum, the church, the interior, the stadium.
+Within these, a series of paintings, digital prints and collages are developed.
+Whilst functioning as a taxonomy of urban and architectural subjects, the paintings are allowed to adopt varying forms, in terms of the degree of illusionism and the nature of objects described, but also spatially, where the descriptive nature of the architectural form is complimented by contrasting use of flatness, decorative surfaces or perspective.